 While there has been an emphasis on leaving the U.S. to experience global learning, with the U.S. having such diverse populations of peoples and regions, domestic learning can provide impactful global learning opportunities.
 Undocumented students may experience challenges with domestic programs (such as arriving to your program location), but these challenges are more easily overcome than with traveling outside the U.S.

 Funding a Program

 Generally, undocumented and DACA students are not eligible for federal, state, or institutional need-based financial aid because they require U.S. citizenship or other eligible non-citizen status.
-However, undocumented and DACA students may be eligible for UW Study Abroad and UW-Madison scholarships.
+However, undocumented and DACA students may be eligible for study abroad and UW-Madison scholarships.
 Students should use the Wisconsin Scholarship Hub (WiSH) to review available scholarships at UW-Madison.

 Questions to ask:

-- As an undocumented or DACA student, what are your academic and personal goals for participating in a UW Study Abroad program?
+- As an undocumented or DACA student, what are your academic and personal goals for participating in a UW-Madison study abroad program?